 The combo-box labeled "Choose commands from" selects the tool category from the ribbon-bar.
 Any tools in that category are shown for selection.
-Select the desired tools and use the "Add" and "Remove" buttons to configure the QAT.
-Select "OK" when done.
+Select the

 Now you will see the selected controls on the Quick-Access Toolbar to the right of the logo button.